Cog-Creators/Red-DiscordBot/docs/guide_migration.rst

-keep this in mind when writing cogs as this affects how imports should be done (for example, to import :code:`pagify` in V2, one would do :code:`from .utils.chat_formatting import pagify`; in V3, this becomes :code:`from redbot.core.utils.chat_formatting import pagify`)
+keep this in mind when writing cogs as this affects how imports should be done (for example, to import :code:`pagify` in V2, one would do :code:`from .utils.chat_formatting import pagify`; in V3, this becomes :code:`from bluebot.core.utils.chat_formatting import pagify`)

 ----------------
 Cogs as packages